CarlWhitfield/NetLungVPD/README.md

 ## Required command line inputs

 Five input files are required to run the executable from the command line: a .options file, a .params file, and three files that define the network geometry.
+Example options and params files are given in the directory `options_params`.
 The files defining a network geometry are (i) a .nodes file, which provides the location of each node, (ii) a .termnodes file, which lists the indices of all of the terminal nodes, and (iii) a .branches file, which provides the radius of each edge and the nodes it is connected to.
+Examples of these are published at https://doi.org/10.5281/zenodo.3709105 .

 ## Simulation outputs